ryanm101/hasolarcfg/README.md

 * Check https://github.com/ryanm101/hasolarcfg/blob/actiontest/packages/energy_utilities.yaml as I use Tariffs with some non-standard billing cycles (monthly)
 * Check https://github.com/ryanm101/hasolarcfg/blob/actiontest/packages/electricity_tarriff_automations.yaml as you many not want all the tariffs I do, (notably the `household_*` are old ones i need that I'm deprecating in my own code elsewhere)
 * Check https://github.com/ryanm101/hasolarcfg/blob/actiontest/packages/energy_automations.yaml I change the battery during MY offpeak period yours may be different.
 This ideally should be a sensor for where i have specific times, but that is on the TODO.
 Also BEWARE I have an automation that Discharges the battery IF I can import cheaper than I export, if so I cycle between charge and discharge.
 THIS COULD COST YOU MONEY!!!!!!!!!

+## Helper scripts (NOT Homeassistant scripts)

+* tariffSwitchGen.py - This script reads the file containing all the utilities `utility_meter:` and then it will create yaml for the automation to switch your tariffs
+`python3 ./tariffSwitchGen.py packages/energy_utilities.yaml packages/electricity_tarriff_automations.yaml`